 However, among these calm folks, there are some who merely advocate ignoring the standards.
 Their approach is: don't teach the CCSS at all.

 To me, this is just another brand of unhelpful extremism.

 At the core of the core of the core of my teaching stands this one belief: schools exist to promote long-term student flourishing.
 Thus, it seems wasteful to wholly ignore a standards document that alleges to focus on college- and career-readiness.
 I'm all for giving students a love for subjects and an appreciation for aesthetic experiences, but I am not down for doing so at the expense of adequate preparation for post-secondary life.

-In other words, I’m not content to see some of my students reading 600 pages of self-selected reading per week while being unable to grapple with difficult (even, dare I say it, boring) tasks.
-If I unreservedly praise such “lifelong readers,” I kill them softly, effectively saying, “Hey, all it takes to flourish in life is loving reading.”
+In other words, I'm not content to see some of my students reading 600 pages of self-selected reading per week while being unable to grapple with difficult (even, dare I say it, boring) tasks.
+If I unreservedly praise such “lifelong readers,” I kill them softly, effectively saying, “Hey, all it takes to flourish in life is to love reading.”

 Thus, when creating the list below, I simply asked this question: what Common Core standards are most likely to prepare science, social studies, and ELA students to flourish when faced with the demands of life after 12th grade?

 1. Vastly increase the amount of grade-level complex texts that students are reading

 Every kid should have the opportunity to struggle with texts that are appropriately complex for his/her age level.
 Often, these texts should be chosen for the student, not the other way around.
 (This is basically R.CCR.10.)